Health is about more than just a number on a scale, a dress size, or how far you can walk until your knees ache.

 Healthy fruit and vegetable smoothies are great too!
 There are recipes all over the internet that offer tasty, healthy food options that are quite tasty.

 Keep a food diary to help track and evaluate your new food choices.

 Seek out local, natural health food stores and butcher shops

 Turn to local health food stores and butcher shops in your area.
 The owners and employees of these shops are full of extra-special information.

 During my first visit to the local butcher shop, the owner told me more than I wanted to know about my chicken.
 She even told me what farm it came from, gave me the address, and told me to go there for a visit.

-Perdue and Tyson have never invited me to one of their farms.
+Have Perdue and Tyson have ever invited you to one of their farms?

-Eating healthy is a lot easier when every isle has healthy options.
+Eating healthy is a lot easier when every aisle in the store has healthy options.

 It sounds simple, but no one likes to do it.
 Make it a point to stop eating out.

 Want Chinese?
 Cook it using the freshest options available to you.